Entertainment Venues - Movie Theaters, Arcades and Bowling Alleys Guidelines

 - Two or more members of the same household may sit next to one another, with two empty seats on either side (six feet separation).

-- Guests must wear face coverings at all times except while seated in the theater.
+- Guests must wear face coverings at all times except while consuming food or beverages while seated.

 - Two individuals who are not members of the same household but who are attending together can sit next to one another, with two seat empty seats on either side (six feet separation).